Alfresco/jmxdump-analyzer/README.md

 The docs above are built as part of the 'site' project, please follow the 'site' instructions below.

 ## Features
+* NEW Allow you to drag and drop JMXDump zip files directly into the application
 * Allows you to load in a JMXDump file from any version of Alfresco (including version 5.2 +)
-* NEW Allows you to drag and drop a JMXDump text file directly into the application
+* Allows you to drag and drop a JMXDump text file directly into the application
-* NEW Allows you to load in an Alfresco-generated JMXDump zip file
+* Allows you to load in an Alfresco-generated JMXDump zip file
 * Displays at-a-glance important information (Basic tab)
 * Breaks down the settings into relevant sections (tabs) in fixed-width font for easier reading and copying/pasting
 * Separates Global Properties from JMX-persisted settings (Global Properties are prepended with ** in the tabs)